artamonovkirill/tomcat-manager-docker/README.md

-# tomcat-manager-docker
+# Tomcat Manager in Docker

-Tomcat Manager Docker test
+This repository serves as a test and an example of error when configuring Tomcat Manager with MacOS.